edcarp/shell-genomics-eddie/_episodes/05-writing-scripts.md

 file using the same name it had on the server: species_EnsemblBacteria.txt

 It's important to note that both ``curl`` and ``wget`` download to the computer that the command line belongs to.
-So, if you are logged into AWS on the command line and execute the ``curl`` command above in the AWS terminal, the file will be downloaded to your AWS machine, not your local one.
+So, if you are logged into Eddie on the command line and execute the ``curl`` command above in the terminal, the file will be downloaded to Eddie, not your local one.

-### Moving files between your laptop and your instance
+### Moving files between your laptop/desktop and Eddie

-What if the data you need is on your local computer, but you need to get it *into* the cloud?
-There are also several ways to do this, but it's *always* easier to start the transfer locally. **This means if you're typing into a terminal, the terminal should not be logged into your instance, it should be showing your local computer.
-If you're using a transfer program, it needs to be installed on your local machine, not your instance.**
+What if the data you need is on your local computer, but you need to get it *into* the Eddie?
+There are also several ways to do this, but it's *always* easier to start the transfer locally. **This means if you're typing into a terminal, the terminal should not be logged into Eddie, it should be showing your local computer.
+If you're using a transfer program, it needs to be installed on your local machine.**

-## Transferring Data Between your Local Machine and the Cloud
+## Transferring Data Between your Local Machine and Eddie
 ### scp

 `scp` stands for 'secure copy protocol', and is a widely used UNIX tool for moving files